eolatham/smarthome-dashboard-simulation/team_norms.md

 ### Norm #2

-In addition to attending weekly lab meetings, our team will have weekly team meetings via Telegram at [meeting time] on [day of week].
+In addition to attending weekly lab meetings, our team will have weekly team meetings via Microsoft Teams at 2-3pm on Mondays.

 ### Norm #3